Glenn Seaborg and John Livingood - Activated Sample Preparations (1936-1938)

 "The chemical work I performed during my continuing collaboration with Jack while he was still in Berkeley was all done in this little corner of the room in LeConte Hall.
 Our teamwork in every instance consisted of Jack's performing the cyclotron bombardments, after which I dissolved the target material and made the chemical separations.
 We next mounted the chemical end products on cardboard sheets and covered these with thin cellophane.
-He then measured their radiation characteristics, using a small Lauritsen quartz fiber electroscope mounted in a sort of cubbyhole room in the basement at the opposite end of LeConte Hall."
+He then measured their radiation characteristics [half-life, energy and type of emitted radiation], using a small Lauritsen quartz fiber electroscope mounted in a sort of cubbyhole room in the basement at the opposite end of LeConte Hall."

 "Our motivation in searching for new radioisotopes was simply the fascination for exploring an exciting new frontier of science.
 Usually we gave little thought to the possibility that one of the objects of our search would have practical value."

 first immediately practical jackpot came early in the collaboration

 between me and Jack Livingood.
 We had learned that Professor George H.